konkasidiaris/konkasidiaris.github.io/_posts/2021-03-15-An-elegant-javascript-fizzbuzz.markdown

 ## The trigger

-While I was scrolling on my linkedin feed, I fell upon [this](https://blog.klipse.tech/clojure/2020/09/11/fizbuzz-clj.html) article -I think it was posted on [clojure users group](https://www.linkedin.com/groups/1058217/).
-To be honest I was sceptical, it seemed a nice approach on a problem that most people discuss only on interviews (spoiler alert: it is an everyday problem).
-I kept it burried in the back of my head until recently.
+While I was scrolling on my LinkedIn feed, I fell upon [this](https://blog.klipse.tech/clojure/2020/09/11/fizbuzz-clj.html) article -I think it was posted on [clojure users group](https://www.linkedin.com/groups/1058217/).
+To be honest I was skeptical, it seemed a nice approach on a problem that most people discuss only on interviews (spoiler alert: it is an everyday problem).
+I kept it buried in the back of my head until recently.

 A pull request was assigned to me, to review a super complex piece of code of a colleague, where I felt I was deep in a jungle consisted of _if/else_'s.
 Then it hit me, I rewrote the most complex part of it using the aforementioned technique, discussed which one was a better approach to the problem with the other engineer and both happily concluded to the latter.
 A few commits later we were ready to go.